 For more advice on how to make money as a young kid see: How Young Elementary Kids Can Earn Money and Learn the Value of Work

-How Older Kids Can Begin to Make Money Outside of the Home
+How Older Kids Can Begin to Earn Money Outside of the Home

 Once kids reach the age of 10 or 12, getting paid for extra work around the home may not be enough.
-In order to make more money, kids will need to begin a business with customers other than mom and dad.
+In order to make more money, kids will need to begin a business with customers other than their parents.

 Starting any enterprise, no matter how small, can be challenging without some basic business knowledge.
 Kids will need to know: